 It’s not just like that whether somebody is optimistic or not, but it’s also whether the person is helpful in finding solutions or simply having no answer to every situation.

-A specialized person is someone who sees opportunity, not like someone who only find reasons that something cannot be done.
-It varies from the type of attitude he/she possess.
+A specialized person is someone who sees an opportunity, not like someone who only find reasons that something cannot be done.
+It varies from the type of attitude he/she possesses.

 2. Competency level:

 Competence in the field is again a very important element.
 In order to be professional, you must know about your area of working, you should be having the required knowledge on what you are working in.

 You have to be capable enough to have a deep understanding and deeper insight about the relevant issues of your field.

 You have to be really competent to have all logical resolutions handy when you are at work.
 The level of your ability should be extremely high which distinguishes you from rest of the employees.